sambhipiyush/Linux-for-Developers-by-The-Linux-Foundation/Week 4/notes_module_4.md

 * The minor number is either the instance of that device or the way it's being used
 	* It is used only by the device driver to differentiate between the different devices it may control

+> Rules for device naming are located in the /etc/udev/rules.d directory
+> Ideally, you would like to register devices with just their names.
+However, we cannot just get rid of major and minor numbers, as POSIX requires them.